droxer/agent-cookbooks/README.md

 │   ├── context_offloading.py        # Context management with scratchpad
 │   ├── context_compact.py           # Context compression with summarization
 │   ├── context_pruning.py           # Context pruning techniques
+│   ├── multimodal_rag.py            # Multimodal RAG with text and image embeddings
 │   ├── a2a/                         # A2A protocol implementation
 │   │   ├── agents.py                # LangGraph A2A conversational agent
 │   │   └── langraph.json            # LangGraph configuration